isomerpages/govtech-im8/_control-catalog/Cybersecurity/Infrastructure Security.md

 ### Control Recommendations

-Configure anti-malware tools for all compute hosts (e.g. AWS Guardduty Malware Protection, Azure Antimalware, Trend Micro CloudOne).
+Configure anti-malware tools for all compute hosts, preferably leveraging cloud-native services where available.
 These tools should be kept up-to-date with the latest malware signatures.
 Regular scans should be scheduled to detect and quarantine potential threats.

 ### Risk Statement